IanStarnes/Barbara-And-Ian/Research Project/Research Proposal.md

 Running the -100 mesh for 2 days using 2 coffee filters as a mesh

-checked the flowrate: 17 tubing size set pump to 5 rpm  - flow rate recorded at 8 mL/min
+checked the flow rate: 17 tubing size set pump to 5 rpm  - flow rate recorded at 8 mL/min

+(40 mL in 5 minutes)

 looking at table 2 pump tubing selection flow rate in 1 RPM gives 0.0467 mL/min

+25th April 2019

+4-12 mesh arrived

+Ran experiment with 9 to 1 ratio

+Measure flow rate:
+- 35 mL in 2.5 minutes